 The international cable downtime impacted most large internet service providers in South Africa, including Webafrica, Afrihost, Axxess, and Mind The Speed.
 These ISPs have, meanwhile, resorted to Plan B: buying additional international bandwidth on other undersea cables.

-Like all companies whose infrastructure is based online, we were hoping for a quick end to the unwelcome outage.
+Like all companies whose infrastructure is based online, and as a digital marketing agency in South Africa we were hoping for a quick end to the unwelcome outage.
 But by Monday, it became clear that South African internet users have more 404s, blank pages, and buffering videos in store.
 Which is kind of putting us back into the era of dial-up internet.
 You know, the days when loading a video actually took longer than watching the video itself.

 There’s no reason to panic though.
 Two cables that break down at the same time isn’t the start of the internet apocalypse.
 But reports indicate that repair work could take two weeks.
 For now, we can pin the blame for the delay on Cape Town’s notorious gale-force winds, which battered the city at the weekend, delaying the dispatch of the Leon Thevenin, the repair ship meant to fix the problem.